The FuBL2 setup, mostly used in the Ju88 heavy fighter plane, also in the Heinkel HE 111 bomber.

 This FuBl 2 is a landing aid for the pilot, in landing securely on the landing stroke of an airfield.

-Interested to mention is, that the receiver EBL 2/3 was not only a common landing aid receiver, But the Germans developed another system with the aid of this blind landing system, using the EBL 2, for bombing targets in England, a automatic blind bombing aid sytem.
+Interested to mention is, that the receiver EBL 2/3 was not only a common receiver for automatic landing purposes, but the Germans developed another system with the aid of this blind landing system, using the EBL 2, for bombing targets in England, a automatic blind bombing aid sytem.
 That was in the early days the “Knickebeinverfahren”, working on 30 Mc.
 A later version was the “X-Gerat”, which worked at a higher frequency of 60 Mc.
 So this makes this EBL2 receiver an historical receiver, because of the special use of it.

 The antenna system of the Knickebein transmitter.
 A complex system for small bundling of the radio beam.

-Explaining this blind bombing system Knickebein in an easy way:
+But first the explaination of this blind bombing system Knickebein, in a easy way:

 The principle is, directing a small bundled radiobeam, transmitted by a very smal bundeling antenna system, just over the target to be bombed The bomberplane just had to follow that beam, till he arrived at the target.
 The pilot could follow that beam on a special instrument, called type AFN1, connected to the EBL2 receiver.
 This receiver, used in the early days of the development, was tuned then on the frequency of that radio beam Transmitter.
 The first trials consists of only 2 beams.
 See the picture below.